This Step: Get a Drivers License

 - Your completed Drive Time Log (if you are younger than 18 years old)

-- Certificate of completion for behind the wheel training (if you received your permit between the age of 15 years old and 16 years old and elected to take a driver’s education course)
+- Certificate of completion for behind the wheel training (if you are younger than 16 years and 6 months old.

 - Proof of your current Colorado address